RaySteak/rayfts/README.md

 An example is listed in the Makefile, which you can try with `make run_server`, which runs the server on port 42069, with credentials "a" and "a".
 You can also use `make run_server_debug` which doesn't require a password.
 Just make sure to `make clean` if you want to use `make run_server` after running `make run_server_debug` or vice versa.

 ## Future improvements (in order of importance):
-- Photo viewer for folder
+- Photo viewer for folder.
-- Switch to salted SHA-3 (for resistance to length extension attacks)
+- Switch to salted SHA-3 (for resistance to length extension attacks).
+- Look into setting up chroot jail when running server.
-- More visual alert for user when upload fails
+- More visual alert for user when upload fails.
 - Interface for public files.
 - Directory interface auto-refreshing to always display up-to-date files by using either polling or finding an easy way to implement websockets in C++, which would also mean replacing all other polling instances with websocket (e.g. Device state in the IoT page).
 - Move 'delete' function into context menu.